Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Style symbols from mobile style file/README.md

 ## How to use the sample

-Select a symbol and a color from each of the category lists to create an emoji.
+Tap "Symbol" and select a symbol from each section to create a face emoji.
 A preview of the symbol is updated as selections are made.
-The size of the symbol can be set using the slider.
-Click the map to create a point graphic using the customized emoji symbol, and click "Reset" to clear all graphics from the display.
+The color of the symbol can be set using the color picker and size can be set using the slider.
+Tap the map to create a point graphic using the customized emoji symbol, and tap "Clear" to clear all graphics from the display.

 ## How it works

-1. Create a new `SymbolStyle` from a stylx file, and load it.
+1. Create a new symbol style from a stylx file using `SymbolStyle(url:)`.
-2. Get a set of default search parameters using `symbolStyle.getDefaultSearchParametersAsync()`, and use these to retrieve a list of all symbols within the style file: `symbolStyle.searchSymbolsAsync(defaultSearchParameters)`.
+2. Get a set of default search parameters using `SymbolStyle.defaultSearchParameters` and use those to retrieve a list of all symbols within the style file using `SymbolStyle.searchSymbols(using:)`.
-3. Get the `SymbolStyleSearchResult`, which contains the symbols, as well as their names, keys, and categories.
+3. Get the `SymbolStyleSearchResult`s, which contains the symbols, as well as their names, keys, and categories.
-4. Use a `List` of keys of the desired symbols to build a composite symbol using `symbolStyle.getSymbolAsync(symbolKeys)`.
+4. Use a `Array` of keys of the desired symbols to build a composite symbol using `SymbolStyle.symbol(forKeys:)`.
-5. Create a `Graphic` using the `MultilayerPointSymbol`.
+5. Create a `Graphic` using the `Symbol`.

 ## Relevant API